-RBC Rewards points are pretty much the only ones among all of Canada’s travel rewards currencies that even try to compete with Amex points in terms of flexibility, transfer options, and ease of earning a lot of points.
-Let’s start with the basics but we’ll have a lot more content about this currency!
+RBC Avion Rewards points are pretty much the only ones among all of Canada’s travel rewards currencies that even try to compete with Amex points in terms of flexibility, transfer options, and ease of earning a lot of points.
+Let’s start with the basics, but we’ll have much more content about this currency!

-We’ll look at 15 good uses for those RBC Rewards points.
+We’ll look at 15 good uses for those RBC Avion Rewards points.

 Basics of RBC Rewards points

 The RBC Avion Visa Infinite Card is currently offering an amazing welcome bonus, and it is its highest ever!
 And it’s already one of the most popular cards in Canada, as the main card for the country’s largest bank.

-Basically, you’ll earn 60,000 RBC Rewards points by unlocking the welcome bonus (or 35,000 points if you prefer having a $0 minimum spend to reach).
+Basically, you’ll earn 60,000 RBC Avion Rewards points by unlocking the welcome bonus (or 35,000 points if you prefer having a $0 minimum spend to reach).

 You can get this welcome bonus even if you’ve had this card before; that’s the beauty of all cards that aren’t issued by Amex (but often there’s a minimum wait period; RBC doesn’t have this).
 And that’s why you can get a literally infinite amount of free rewards to travel more for less!
 Save your spot for our free webinar on travel rewards for beginners to learn more!

 We’ll also have a lot more content, tips, and guides on all the major programs (including RBC, Amex, Aeroplan, Avios, Marriott, etc.) very soon.

 How to use RBC Avion Rewards points

-With other RBC cards, the RBC Rewards points you get work differently.
-So we’ll just focus on the RBC Rewards “Avion” points that are relevant here, as the RBC Avion Visa Infinite Card‘s welcome bonus is by far the most valuable.
+With other RBC cards, the RBC Avion Rewards points you get work differently.
+So we’ll just focus on the RBC Avion Rewards “Elite” points that are relevant here, as the RBC Avion Visa Infinite Card‘s welcome bonus is by far the most valuable.

-RBC Rewards points are hybrid rewards since they can be used as both of the 2 only types of rewards that exist: variable-value rewards (more complicated, more value) or fixed-value rewards (less complicated, less value).
+RBC Avion Rewards points are hybrid rewards since they can be used as both of the 2 only types of rewards that exist: variable-value rewards (more complicated, more value) or fixed-value rewards (less complicated, less value).

-So we will divide the article into the 4 different ways that RBC points can work:
+So we will divide the article into the 4 different ways that RBC Avion points can work:

 - Transfer to Avios (12 good uses)